MULTIMEDIA-ENGLISH

 Gapped text Items

-We don't need ______________________ things to be happy a lot of / a lot
+We don't need ______________________ things to be happy a lot / a lot of

-Are you going to have ______________________ children? a lot of / a lot
+We need ______________________ food for all these people a lot of / a lot

 It takes ______________________ patience to do that a lot of / a lot